Skip to main content

 Park History

-Rio Doce State Park was created on December 14, 1944, by Decree No. 1119 of Minas Gerais state — making it one of Brazil's oldest state parks.
-Its creation was driven by concerns about the rapid loss of Atlantic Forest to charcoal production for the nascent iron and steel industry in the region.
+Rio Doce State Park was created on 14 July 1944 by Decree No. 1119 of Minas Gerais state — making it the first conservation unit created in Minas Gerais and one of Brazil's oldest state parks.
+[1] Its creation was driven by concerns about the rapid loss of Atlantic Forest to charcoal production for the nascent iron and steel industry in the region.
 The IEF has managed the park since the 1960s, developing ecological stations, lake-based tourism infrastructure, and research programs.
-In November 2015, the Samarco/Vale Fundão iron ore tailings dam collapsed 120 km upstream, sending approximately 60 million cubic meters of iron ore mud down the Rio Doce, devastating the river ecosystem and depositing contaminated sediment throughout the park's lake and river systems.
+In November 2015, the Samarco/Vale Fundão iron ore tailings dam collapsed approximately 120 km upstream, sending tens of millions of cubic meters of iron ore mud down the Rio Doce, devastating the river ecosystem and depositing contaminated sediment throughout the park's lake and river systems.
 Post-disaster monitoring and restoration became a dominant management priority, funded in part through Samarco's court-ordered compensation commitments.

 Major Trails And Attractions

-The park's most iconic experiences center on the lagoa (lake) system, accessed by boat from the Lagoa Dom Helvécio visitor center — the largest and most developed lake in the park, covering approximately 2 km².
-Motorboat and canoe tours traverse multiple lakes connected by forest channels, offering wildlife watching for caimans, giant otters, marsh deer, and diverse waterbirds.
+The park's most iconic experiences center on the lagoa (lake) system, accessed by boat from the Lagoa Dom Helvécio visitor center — the largest lake in the park and the deepest natural lake in Brazil at up to 40 meters.
+[1] Motorboat and canoe tours traverse multiple lakes connected by forest channels, offering wildlife watching for caimans, giant otters, marsh deer, and diverse waterbirds.
 Hiking trails traverse Atlantic Forest with multiple observation platforms.
 The Trilha dos Gigantes passes through old-growth forest with impressive large-diameter trees.
 Night boat tours on Lagoa Dom Helvécio observe caimans and nocturnal wildlife.
 Research stations within the park offer environmental education programs.
-The park's fish diversity — over 150 freshwater species — makes it a destination for scientific fish monitoring, with guided angling permitted in designated lake zones.
+The park's fish diversity makes it a destination for scientific fish monitoring, with guided angling permitted in designated lake zones.

 Visitor Facilities And Travel

 The park has well-developed visitor infrastructure centered on the Lagoa Dom Helvécio visitor center, which includes an interpretation center, boat hire facilities, and forest trails.
 Camping is permitted at the IEF-managed campground adjacent to the lake.
-Accommodation is available in the surrounding towns of Timóteo (14 km), Coronel Fabriciano (20 km), and Ipatinga (25 km), which form an urban-industrial cluster with restaurants and hotels.
+Accommodation is available in the surrounding towns of Timóteo, Coronel Fabriciano, and Ipatinga (approximately 50 km), which form an urban-industrial cluster with restaurants and hotels.
 The park is accessible by paved road from Ipatinga, which has an airport with connections to Belo Horizonte and São Paulo.
-Entrance fees are charged; visitor numbers have been controlled since the 2015 disaster due to ongoing monitoring and restoration activities.
-Pre-visit inquiries should be directed to the IEF park office regarding current access conditions in the dam-affected areas.
+[1] Entrance fees are charged; visitor numbers have been controlled since the 2015 disaster due to ongoing monitoring and restoration activities.
+Pre-visit inquiries should be directed to the IEF park office regarding current access conditions.

 Conservation And Sustainability

 The park's most urgent conservation challenge is the ecological recovery from the November 2015 Samarco tailings dam disaster, which deposited millions of cubic meters of iron-ore mud through the Rio Doce system, killing aquatic fauna, contaminating lake sediments, and disrupting food webs.
 The Renova Foundation, created under court mandate to manage Samarco's reparations, funds long-term ecological monitoring, river restoration, and water quality programs in and around the park.
 Atlantic Forest restoration is ongoing in the park's buffer zones and degraded patches.
-Giant otter (Pteronura brasiliensis) population monitoring is a priority given the species' sensitivity to river quality changes.
-Fire management, controlling agricultural fires from surrounding pasturelands, remains an annual challenge.
-The park is Brazil's most studied Atlantic Forest site for understanding large-scale anthropogenic disturbance and forest recovery.
+The critically endangered northern muriqui (Brachyteles hypoxanthus) population within the park is a conservation priority: PERD holds one of the four largest subpopulations globally with the greatest potential for long-term persistence.
+[1] Fire management, controlling agricultural fires from surrounding pasturelands, remains an annual challenge.

 Visitor Ratings